The end of April is upon us – have you been a fool this month?

 And there’s a coffee joke that’s goddamn brilliant.
 Sometimes you just can’t no sleep, y’know?
 Watch the video to find out what the hell all of that means and much more.

 my singing voice | doddlevloggle

 Did you know dodie is a singer, and a damn fine one at that?
-Her Top Ten spot in the UK album charts will show as proof.
-Something else that will is this very video.
+Her Top Ten spot in the UK album charts is proof of her talents, as is this new video.

 She talks us through her voice in terms of being able to manipulate it to become a stronger singer.
-For all those singing nerds out there, she talks about chest voice, head voice and her mix voice, and shows us through clips of older videos where those different types of voices came into play and it’s staggering to see that level of craft at work.
+For all those singing nerds out there, she talks about chest voice, head voice, and her mix voice, and shows us, through clips of older videos, where those different types of voices came into play.
+It’s staggering to see that level of craft at work.

 We Sent Garlic Bread to the Edge Of Space, Then Ate It | Tom Scott

 Garlic Bread?
 GARLIC BREAD?
-The food that started a thousand memes and a world-class standup set from Peter Kay.
-An icon.
-That icon is now not just ours, it also belongs to the crazy alien people who live in space.
+The food that started a thousand memes and a world-class standup set from Peter Kay, garlic bread is an icon.
+That icon is now not just ours – it also belongs to the crazy alien people who live in space.
 They didn’t know what to do with it, so they gave it back.

 Tom Scott is known for videos that teach us things, but this one is different.
 With the help of Barry Lewis from My Virgin Kitchen, who prepared the carbohydrate delight, they rigged up a weather balloon with a camera and a secure box for the bread and, throughout the video, we see it soar higher and higher before the balloon bursts and it all comes crashing down.